sgarcia22/Oculus-Touch-Raycast-Shooting-Test-Project/README.md

 Uses Oculus Touch Controls and Raycasting to shoot bullets and destroy what the bullets have collided with.

-Actual Project is too big in size to upload so only the scripts are provided.
+Actual Project assets are too big in size to upload so only the scripts are provided.
+After exe is compiled it will be provided.